-- (a) All water supplied by any railroad company in each place of employment for washing purposes shall be potable water. - (b) Every railroad company in each place of employment shall furnish for each sex at least one standard washbasin or its equivalent for every twenty such employees, or fractional part thereof, up to one hundred.
-Beyond one hundred the ratio may be one basin or equivalent to each twenty-five employees of either sex, or fractional part thereof. - (c) If washing sinks or troughs are furnished, each two and one-half feet of trough or sink equipped with a hot-water and a cold-water faucet or a single faucet carrying tempered water may be counted equal to one basin.
-Where washing fountains are furnished, two and one-half feet of the circumference of such fountain shall be equivalent to one washbasin. - (d) Washing sinks or troughs equipped to be filled with water and used as a common washing trough should be replaced by standard washing basins or washing troughs as soon as practicable. - (e) Washbasins, bowls, sinks or troughs should be made of sanitary pottery or other noncorroding materials.
+(a) All water supplied by any establishment for washing purposes shall be potable water.

+(b) Every establishment shall furnish for each sex at least one standard wash basin or its equivalent for every twenty such employees, or fractional part thereof, up to one hundred.
+Beyond one hundred the ratio may be one basin or equivalent to each twenty-five employees of either sex, or fractional part thereof.

+(c) If washing sinks or troughs are furnished, each two and one-half feet of trough or sink equipped with a hot water and a cold water faucet or a single faucet carrying tempered water may be counted equal to one basin.
+Where washing fountains are furnished, two and one-half feet of the circumference of such fountains shall be equivalent to one wash basin.

+(d) Washing sinks or troughs equipped to be filled with water and used as a common washing trough should be replaced by standard washing basins or washing troughs as soon as practicable.

+(e) Wash basins, bowls, sinks or troughs should be made of sanitary pottery or other noncorroding materials.
 Wooden or unprotected metal basins, troughs or sinks are condemned.

 Sec.
-31-38a-5.
+31-37-5.
 Toilet facilities

-- (a) Water closets required; sex designation.
-Separate water-closet compartments or toilet rooms shall be provided for each sex by every railroad company in each place of employment where both males and females are employed.
-Such water closets shall be designated for the use of males and females and clearly marked "Men" or "Women" at the entrance of the toilet room or of the water-closet compartment if not located in a toilet room. - (b) Number.
-Water or toilet closets shall be provided for each sex at the rate of one closet to twenty persons or fraction thereof, up to one hundred, and thereafter at the rate of one closet for every twenty-five persons. - (c) Location.
+(a) Water Closets required; sex designation.
+Separate water-closet compartments or toilet rooms shall be provided for each sex in every establishment where both males and females are employed.
+Such water closets shall be designated for the use of males and females and clearly marked "Men" or "Women" at the entrance of the toilet room or of the water-closet compartment if not located in a toilet room.

+(b) Number.
+Water or toilet closets shall be provided for each sex at the rate of one closet to twenty persons or fraction thereof, up to one hundred, and thereafter at the rate of one closet for every twenty-five persons.

+(c) Location.
 Such closets and urinals shall be readily accessible to the persons for whose use they are designed.
 In no case may a closet be located more than three hundred feet distant from the regular place of work of the persons for whose use it is designed, except where service elevators, accessible to the employees, are provided.
+In tenant factories, mercantile or office buildings, the owner shall provide separate toilets within reasonable access, as above defined, for the common use of the tenants.

 Sec.
-31-38a-6.
+31-37-6.
 Privacy